greenelab/phenoplier_manuscript/manuscript.md

 PhenoPLIER combines TWAS results with gene co-expression patterns by projecting gene-trait associations onto a latent gene expression representation (Figure @fig:entire_process).
 We used PhenomeXcan [@doi:10.1126/sciadv.aba2083], a TWAS resource for the UK Biobank [@doi:10.1038/s41586-018-0579-z] and other cohorts that provides results for 4,091 different diseases and traits.
 We obtained a latent gene expression representation from MultiPLIER [@doi:10.1016/j.cels.2019.04.003], an unsupervised learning approach applied to recount2 [@doi:10.1038/nbt.3838] (a gene expression dataset including RNA-seq data on a huge and heterogeneous number of samples, including rare diseases, cell types on specific differentiation stages, or under different stimuli, among others).
-Each of the 987 latent variables (LV) represents a gene module, essentially a group of genes with coordinated expression patterns (i.e., expressed together in the same tissues and cell types as a functional unit).
+MultiPLIER extracted 987 latent variables (LVs) from the data, each of them representing a gene module, essentially a group of genes expressed together in the same tissues and cell types.
 Since LVs might represent a functional set of genes regulated by the same transcriptional program [@doi:10.1186/1471-2164-7-187; @doi:10.1186/s13059-019-1835-8], the projection of TWAS results into this latent space could provide context for their interpretation.
 PhenoPLIER translates gene-trait associations to an LV-trait score, linking different traits and diseases to LVs representing specific cell types and tissues, even at specific developmental stages or under distinct stimuli.
-Examining these LVs is possible because the MultiPLIER models link to samples, which may be annotated for experimental conditions (represented by matrix $\mathbf{B}$ in Figure @fig:entire_process a) in which genes in an LV are expressed.
+Examining these LVs is possible because the MultiPLIER models link to samples, which may be annotated for experimental conditions (represented by matrix $\mathbf{B}$ in Figure @fig:entire_process b) in which genes in an LV are expressed.

 In the original MultiPLIER study, the authors found one of the latent variables, LV603, to be significantly associated with a known neutrophil pathway and highly correlated with neutrophil count estimates from gene expression [@doi:10.1186/s13059-016-1070-5].
-We analyzed LV603 using PhenoPLIER (Figure @fig:entire_process b) and found that neutrophil counts and other white blood cell traits were ranked among the top 10 traits for this LV, suggesting a high degree of internal consistency.
+We analyzed LV603 using PhenoPLIER (Figure @fig:entire_process b right) and found that neutrophil counts and other white blood cell traits were ranked among the top 10 traits (out of 4,091) for this LV, suggesting a high degree of internal consistency.
+To further analyze LV-trait associations, we adapted the gene-property approach from MAGMA [@doi:10.1371/journal.pcbi.1004219] to compute an LV-trait $p$-value by fitting a regression model with LV weights as predictors of a trait's gene associations.
-We adapted the gene-property approach from MAGMA [@doi:10.1371/journal.pcbi.1004219] for LVs and found that gene weights in this LV were predictive of gene associations for neutrophil abundance (FDR < 0.01).
+We found that gene weights in LV603 were predictive of gene associations for neutrophil abundance (FDR < 0.01).
 These initial results strongly suggested that shared patterns exist in the gene expression space (which has no GTEx samples) and the TWAS space (with gene models trained using GTEx v8);
 the approach linked transcriptional patterns from large and diverse dataset collections, including tissue samples and perturbation experiments, to complex traits.